CUCentralAdvancement/giving-site-user-guide/content_editor/vanity-urls.md

 Once you get a request to add a VURL, you can enter it on the Giving site by using the Vanity URL content type.
 VURLs are just hyped up Redirects with a few extra fields to denote ownership.

+Creating a VURL does create a "node" in Drupal, which means it does have an accessible page but users should not find it as it is a "system path" and not indexed or in a menu anywhere.
+In the future, users probably shouldn't be able to see the node page and be redirected somewhere else.

 ### Adding/Editing a VURL

 1. Go to https://giving.cu.edu/node/add/vanity-url.
 2. Think of a good descriptive name for the VURL.
 This will be the title of the VURL.
+If the VURL points to Community Funded, then start the title with "CF - " so we can easily find them vs. other URLs.
 3. For the Description field, add a link to the WF request and any notes.
 For example, you might make a note that the VURL should expire at a certain time or relates to another VURL.
 4. Enter the "Vanity URL" from WF into the "Vanity URL Path" field.
 Make sure to only include the